Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions: Dispersion relation and dynamic exponent in the AFM phase

 Given that the nature of the low-energy edge likely is influenced by the power-law divergent continuum when $\alpha$ is close to the transition point $\alpha_c$ to the QLRO phase, we also have extracted the dynamic exponent using the $p=0.5$ edge form.
 As already seen in Fig.~\ref{Fig.dispersion_lp}, the dispersion relations close to $k=0$ and $\pi$ are not sensitive to the form of the edge used.
-In Figs.~\ref{Fig.exponents}(c) and \ref{Fig.exponents}(d) we compare fits to the appropriate low-energy segments of the dispersion relation to results from both the single-$\delta$ and $p=0$ edges.
+In Figs.~\ref{Fig.powerfit}(c) and \ref{Fig.powerfit}(d) we compare fits to the appropriate low-energy segments of the dispersion relation to results from both the single-$\delta$ and $p=0$ edges.
 While there is a small overall shift of the energies, the dynamic exponent is essentially the same.

 In Fig.~\ref{Fig.exponents} we compare $z(\alpha)$ from the single-$\delta$ edge with SWT calculations, first carried out by Yusuf et al.~\cite{Yusuf04} and adapted in Appendix \ref{appsec:swa1a2} to the exact form of the interaction in our model.
 If the SAFM--AFM transition takes place at $\alpha=1$ as in linear SWT, $z$ should approach $0$ at that point.
 While our results for $z(\alpha)$ are consistently slightly above the SWT result, the behavior is still consistent with $z \to 0$ as $\alpha \to 1$ if we disregard the likely not fully size-converged results for $\alpha=1$ and $1.25$.
 A fit of our results to a second-order polynomial is also shown in Fig.~\ref{Fig.exponents}.
 The quadratic correction is very small and a linear form, as in SWT, also provides an acceptable fit to the data.
+For $\alpha$ close to $\alpha_c \approx 2.23$, our value of $z$ is close to previous estimates $z(\alpha_c)\approx 3/4$ based on other methods \cite{Laflorencie05,Sandvik10}.